 The Denison University Department of Chemistry and Biochemistry is accredited by the Committee on Professional Training of the American Chemical Society.
 Denison students who earn a B.S.
 Chemistry Major and take two semesters of Senior Research to satisfy one of their 400-level course electives will earn an ACS Certificate of Professional Training in Chemistry.

 The Department of Chemistry and Biochemistry has two primary goals, which in practice are tightly interrelated.
 First, we seek to promote a level of scientific literacy and chemical understanding among all students taking courses in the department that will contribute to the University’s fundamental mission “to inspire and educate our students to become autonomous thinkers, discerning moral agents and active citizens of a democratic society.”
-Second, we will provide a rigorous and comprehensive program in chemistry and biochemistry suitable for those students pursuing careers in science and technology.
-Our program is certified by the American Chemical Society (ACS).
+Secondly, we will provide a rigorous and comprehensive program in chemistry and biochemistry suitable for those students pursuing careers in science and technology.